MicrosoftDocs/Devices-docs/surface/surface-driver-firmware-lifecycle-support.md

 ## Legacy products

-The following table lists products that have passed their end-of-servicing date based on the Driver and Firmware Lifecycle policy and will no longer receive newer driver and firmware updates than those listed on Surface update history:
+The following table lists products that have passed their end-of-servicing date based on the Driver and Firmware Lifecycle policy.
+These devices no longer receive newer driver and firmware updates than those listed on Surface update history:

 | Surface device                             | Release Date       | End-of-servicing Date for Firmware & Drivers |
 | ------------------------------------------ | ------------------ | -------------------------------------------- |